Dyslexia, Dyspraxia, Dysgraphia, Dyscalculia

 The impact of a SpLD may vary depending on the tasks you're undertaking.
 Therefore, when studying you might find that you have strengths in some areas of university life but challenges in other areas.

-At Derby University, our programmes are designed to be inclusive, so you'll receive the support you need throughout your studies.
+At the University of Derby, our programmes are designed to be inclusive, so you'll receive the support you need throughout your studies.
 Please inform your tutor about your dyslexia so they can discuss with you the following inclusive teaching practices:

 • Presentation slides or lecture notes available before the lecture: This will help you familiarise yourself with the lecture content and make notes in advance, so you don't have to write down information that's already provided.